Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 What do our roof caps cost?

-New roof cap orders will be priced reflecting the current cost of materials and shipping with the costs of copper and fuel having doubled since early 2006.
-Our prices have not doubled, but they have needed to go up a bit to accommodate these changes.
-We have hundreds of examples here with the price listed that the client had paid at that time to help give you an idea of what a roof cap in the size, style, and roof angle that you need would run.
+New roof cap orders will be priced reflecting the current cost of materials and shipping with the costs of copper and fuel having doubled since early 2006 and now inflating again with supply shortages.
+Our prices had not doubled, but they have needed to go up a bit to accommodate these changes.
+We have hundreds of examples here with the price listed that the client had paid at that time to help give you an idea of what a roof cap in the size, style, and roof angle that you need would run you.

-For projects under $2k we price our quotes with all the installation hardware and shipping expenses included, instead of playing the pricing games with you.
+Instead of playing that sort of pricing games with you by offering free shipping, for roof cap projects under $2k I price quotes with all the installation hardware and shipping expenses included, since there is no such thing as free shipping.
 That way there are no deception or hidden charges to consider.
 This includes a custom wood frame crate, and ground shipping within the continental USA.
-Our custom roof caps start at a $200 minimum charge.
-The cost is calculated on how much copper it takes to build them, based on weight of the final product divided by 1.25 to get the calculation of the square footage left in the roof cap once complete.
+Our custom roof caps start at a $300 minimum charge including shipping, but if you are able to come here to pick it up I'll wave our minimum charge.
+The cost is calculated on how much copper it takes to build them, based on weight of the final product to get the calculation of the square footage left in the roof cap once complete.
 This way there are no charges for loose estimates or the cut-off waste to build it at that quoted rate per square foot.

-That is probably the best price you will find anywhere for custom work in 20oz copper or thicker that we insist on building these with.
-From what we have heard from our clients we may be the only custom shop to offer what we do.
+That is probably the best price you will find anywhere for custom work like this.
+From what we have heard from our clients I may be the only custom shop to offer what we do at any cost.
 Other shops will not give you options that we consider standard, like the way we build stronger finial/weathervane support systems into our caps.
 There is a high chance they would make their products with the standard 16oz or even 12oz copper.
 How would you know for sure, and how difficult would it be to prove and fight this fraud after you received the item(s).

 * We will mail you a sample scrap piece of this 20oz copper for free *